 - any extenuating circumstances involving health or mental health, injury, work obligations, family crisis, etc. that may have affected your academic performance.

-- discription of any challenges in your academic performance and how you are actively overcoming them.
+- description of any challenges in your academic performance and how you are actively overcoming them.

 - Any additional reasons or evidence that you will be able to successfully complete the program’s graduation requirements.

 Students may upload additional documentation to the major appeal form.
 If you have multiple items, please consolidate them into 1 PDF file.

 - Documentation related to extenuating circumstances